 DIY Experiments for Stellar Formation

 The physics of star formation starts with an interstellar gas cloud and the competition between gravity and pressure.
 A cloud collapses when gravity wins: specifically, when the cloud is massive enough (or cold enough) that gravitational attraction overcomes the thermal pressure of the gas.
-This is the Jeans criterion, and it is the quantitative condition that separates clouds that will form stars from clouds that will disperse.
+The idealised Jeans analysis expresses one gravitational-instability threshold; real molecular clouds also involve turbulence, magnetic fields, rotation, cooling, geometry, and external forcing.

 The qualitative version is accessible to secondary school students: a dense, cold, massive cloud is more likely to collapse than a diffuse, hot, small one.
-Once collapse begins, it is self-reinforcing — increasing density increases the gravitational attraction, which drives further compression, which increases the density further.
+Once an unstable region collapses, gravitational contraction can continue while pressure, rotation, magnetic fields, turbulence, and energy transport modify the dynamics.

 Two DIY experiments were developed to give students a physical encounter with the key concepts, using materials that can be assembled at home or in school without specialist equipment.

 Experiment 2: Self-reinforcing compression.
 A simple model of the positive feedback loop in gravitational collapse: a weighted ball in a flexible container, which compresses a small spring or air cushion.
 The more the ball compresses the cushion, the further it falls.
-Students can explore the threshold conditions under which the system reaches a stable equilibrium versus continues to compress indefinitely — a qualitative model of the Jeans criterion.
+Students can explore how changing load alters an equilibrium.
+It is a force-feedback analogy, not a self-gravitating system and not a measurement of the Jeans criterion; no tabletop cushion compresses indefinitely.

 Why Stellar Evolution Is Hard to Experiment With